The Message About Power in Louise Arbour’s Appointment

 The charges on 66 counts were as follows: Genocide; complicity in genocide; deportation; murder; persecutions on political, racial or religious grounds; inhumane acts/forcible transfer; extermination; imprisonment; torture; willful killing; unlawful confinement; willfully causing great suffering; unlawful deportation or transfer; extensive destruction and appropriation of property, not justified by military necessity and carried out unlawfully and wantonly; cruel treatment; plunder of public or private property; attacks on civilians; destruction or willful damage done to historic monuments and institutions dedicated to education or religion; unlawful attacks on civilian objects.
 Further charges of violating the laws or customs of war, grave breaches of the Geneva Conventions in Croatia and Bosnia and genocide in Bosnia were added in 2001.

-Roger Cohen’s New York Times piece on the indictment captured the exceptional nature of Arbour’s recourse to the rule of law as the international community was still bargaining with Milosevic, the uphill battle of bringing him to justice amid a byzantine political and geopolitical context, and the “BOOM” effect of the indictment’s timing.
+Roger Cohen’s New York Times piece on the indictment captured the exceptional nature of Arbour’s recourse to the rule of law while the international community was still bargaining with Milosevic, the uphill battle of bringing him to justice amid a byzantine political and geopolitical context, and the “BOOM” effect of the indictment’s timing.

 “In effect, the charges branded the Yugoslav Government as a criminal regime, an extraordinary development,” wrote Cohen.
 “But the arrest of Mr. Milosevic, whose tenacity in holding onto power is by now notorious, appeared highly unlikely in the short term.”